 then infinitely many periodic orbits exist for sufficiently small $\ep$.
-By Theorem \ref{thm:the derivative of rotation number}, Lemma \ref{lemma:the derivative of action and contact volume}, and equation \eqref{eq:action of Kepler}, this inequality is equivalent to conditions (ii).
-Furthermore, by Corollary \ref{coro:linear stable}, Theorem \ref{thm:The condition of only two}, and Theorem \ref{thm:disk map}, condition (i) implies that $\xi_{\ep}$ is hyperbolic and that infinitely many periodic orbits exist. \end{proof} \begin{remark} From previous definition, $\tilde{V}(f)$, $\tilde{A}(f)$ and $\sqrt{D(f)}$ are the scaled derivative of $\text{Vol}_\ep$, $A_\ep$ and $\text{Rot}_\ep$ correspondingly. \end{remark} While one can obtain infinitely many periodic orbits with the above theorem, it requires some additional conditions besides the perturbation is small enough.
-Meanwhile our next result shows the existence of at least one periodic orbit when the symmetric perturbation is small enough without any further assumption.
+By Theorem \ref{thm:the derivative of rotation number}, Lemma \ref{lemma:the derivative of action and contact volume}, and equation \eqref{eq:action of Kepler}, this inequality is equivalent to condition (ii).
+Furthermore, by Corollary \ref{coro:linear stable}, Theorem \ref{thm:The condition of only two}, and Theorem \ref{thm:disk map}, condition (i) implies that $\xi_{\ep}$ is hyperbolic and that infinitely many periodic orbits exist. \end{proof} \begin{remark} From previous definition, $\tilde{V}(f)$, $\tilde{A}(f)$ and $\sqrt{D(f)}$ are the scaled derivatives of $\text{Vol}_\ep$, $A_\ep$ and $\text{Rot}_\ep$ respectively. \end{remark} While one can obtain infinitely many periodic orbits using the above theorem, it requires some additional conditions besides the perturbation being small enough.
+Meanwhile, our next result shows the existence of at least one periodic orbit when the symmetric perturbation is small enough without any further assumption.

 \begin{proof}[Proof of Theorem \ref{thm:z-sym exist}]

 We apply the Implicit Function Theorem (IFT) to prove this theorem.
 First, we analytically construct a one-to-one correspondence between the $ r $-coordinates associated with $\mathcal{B}_{+,\ep}$ and $\mathcal{B}_{+,0}$, where